duxingyi-charles/Total-Lifted-Content-PN/README.md

  See `example/input` for a concrete example.

- **It's possible to use your own mesh formats.** See [here](https://github.com/duxingyi-charles/lifting_simplices_to_find_injectivity#input_file) for the instructions to use.
+ **It's possible to use your own mesh formats.** See [here](https://github.com/duxingyi-charles/lifting_simplices_to_find_injectivity#input_file) for the instructions.

 ### solver_options_file

-_Solver options file_ contains parameters for TLC energy, options for NLopt solver, and a list of intermediate status to record during optimization.
+_Solver options file_ contains parameters for TLC energy, options for optimization, and a list of intermediate status to record during optimization.

     form